 - Expert at Multiple Applications: Automation in the manufacturing industry is the process of integrating industrial machinery to automatically perform a variety of applications such as welding, material handling, packing, etc.

 Despite shaping the manufacturing industry for the future, robotics in automation does come with it’s drawbacks:

 - Capital Cost: Whilst industrial robots can prove highly effective and bring about a positive ROI, implementing them might require a fairly high capital cost.

 - Expertise: Whilst industrial robots are excellent for performing many tasks, as with any other forms of technology, they require more training and expertise to initially set up.

 Goudsmit’s RobofrOK department was set up over a year ago, bringing together a team of production and logistics people, engineers and an IT specialist.
-“We wanted to unlock the potential of our production of magnet assemblies, including the magnetic gripper.
-By this I mean achieving larger quantities, even higher quality and a flawless production process” says Marcel van Brunschot, co-founder of RobofrOK.
+Aiming to unlock the potential of our production of magnet assemblies, including the magnetic gripper.
+By this we mean achieving larger quantities, even higher quality and a flawless production process.

 Production learning process